 A client who has accepted an apartment offered in a public housing program (apartments owned and managed by the housing authority) will sign a lease with the housing authority.
 We will review the lease with the client to make certain the tenant and BHA responsibilities are understood.
 In the leased Housing Voucher Program, a lease for the unit will be signed by both the client and the private landlord.

-No. Please be aware that not all MA housing authorities belong to the Section 8 centralized list.
-Among those that do not belong are Boston, Cambridge and Falmouth.
+No. Please be aware that not all Massachusetts housing authorities belong to the Section 8 centralized list.
+Among those that do not belong are Boston and Cambridge.
 Each city or town that does not belong to the list requires its own application at each housing authority.
 To find a list of those Authorities that do not participate go to the section 8 centralized waitlist at www.section8listmass.org web site.
-To find a list of MA housing authorities visit the DHCD website.
+To find a list of Massachusetts housing authorities visit the DHCD website.

 If your application is not complete or if we need more documentation, depending on the circumstances we will either return your application or request that you provide additional documentation.